 Click on the headings below to open the supporting material to assist with interpreting the data.

 Performance measurement concepts in the National Agreement on Closing the Gap

-The National Agreement is built around Priority Reforms aimed at changing the way governments work with Aboriginal and Torres Strait Islander people, organisations and communities, so as to accelerate improvements in the lives of Aboriginal and Torres Strait Islander people.
+The National Agreement on Closing the Gap (the Agreement) is built around Priority Reforms aimed at changing the way governments work with Aboriginal and Torres Strait Islander people, organisations and communities, so as to accelerate improvements in the lives of Aboriginal and Torres Strait Islander people.
 There are four Priority Reform areas in the Agreement.

-The socioeconomic outcomes relate to the social and/or economic areas of life identified as being important to the wellbeing of Aboriginal and Torres Strait Islander people.
-There are currently 17 socioeconomic outcomes in the Agreement.
+The socioeconomic outcome areas relate to the social and/or economic areas of life identified as being important to the wellbeing of Aboriginal and Torres Strait Islander people.
+There are currently 17 socioeconomic outcome areas in the Agreement.